Cassandra Lee Morris: Anime and cartoon voice-overs

 Morris would continue voice acting after moving to Los Angeles.
 In 2011 she got a starring role of Ritsu Tainaka, the drummer and outspoken character in the girl band anime K-On!.
 She voiced the role of Saki Mikajima in the Durarara!! series which aired on Cartoon Network and which had a sequel in 2015.
-In 2012, she voiced Kyubey, the mascot character in the magical girl drama Madoka Magica; she says the Kyubey was one of the most controversial anime characters, and made people react strongly.
+In 2012, she voiced Kyubey, the mascot character in the magical girl drama Madoka Magica; she says Kyubey was one of the most controversial anime characters, and made people react strongly.
 In Sword Art Online, released in 2013, she voices Leafa.
 The show was broadcast on the Toonami block of Adult Swim, and ran for two seasons.
 In the romantic comedy Toradora, released in 2014, she voices Taiga Aisaka, the lead heroine who pairs up with a guy in order to court his best friend while he courts Taiga's best friend.
 She liked playing the tsundere personality of Taiga.
 The show was one of the first anime to be dubbed and released by NIS America.
 In 2014, she voiced Sue in Doraemon: Gadget Cat from the Future, the English dub of Doraemon which broadcast on Disney XD.

 In the anime film Oblivion Island: Haruka and the Magic Mirror, she voiced Teo, the co-lead to the title character.
 She also voiced the title character in Patema Inverted, a film where her character discovers a world where everything is upside down and gravity causes her to fall to the ceiling of a room.
 Other anime film roles include Akiko in Time of Eve, Noriko in Welcome to the Space Show, and Natsuki in Psychic School Wars.

 In cartoons, she provided the voice of Lola, one of the three main kids in the cartoon series Angelo Rules which was run on Cartoon Network as well as Netflix.
 Morris voiced Bubbles in the Netflix cartoon series Popples, based on the toys of the same name.
 She provided the voice of Frankie Stein in the Monster High reboot film, Welcome to Monster High.
-She also provided the voice of Diaspro in the sixth season of Winx Club, replacing the singer Ariana Grande, who previously voiced Diaspro in the second one-hour special as well as the third and fifth seasons.
+In the sixth season of Winx Club, she assumed the role of Diaspro, succeeding Ariana Grande, who had previously voiced the character in the second one-hour special, as well as in the third and fifth seasons.